ebzzry/ebzzry.github.io/en/src/kvm.md

 ### <a name="display"></a> Connect to the SPICE display

-To be able to use the guest machine’s display, you need to connect to the SPICE server, using the SPICE client `spicec`:
+To be able to use the guest machine’s display, you need to connect to the SPICE server, using the SPICE client `spicey`:

-    $ spicec -h 127.0.0.1 -p 5901 -w supersecretkey
+    $ spicey -h 127.0.0.1 -p 5901 -w supersecretkey

-Take note that closing the spicec window will not kill the QEMU session.
+Take note that closing the spicey window will not kill the QEMU session.
 If the guest OS captures the mouse input, press <kbd>Shift+F12</kbd>, to get out of it.